r-aamir/freelancer-oauth2-client/README.md

-    'scopes' => [<scopes-array>], // Optional only needed when retrieve access token 'prompt' => [<prompt-step-array>], // Optional only needed when retrieve access token 'advanced_scopes' => [<advanced-scopes-array>], // Optional only needed when retrieve access token ]);
+    'scopes' => [<scopes-array>], // Optional only needed when retrieve access token 'prompt' => [<prompt-step-array>], // Optional only needed when retrieve access token 'advanced_scopes' => [<advanced-scopes-array>], // Optional only needed when retrieve access token 'sandbox' => true, // to play with https://accounts.freelancer-sandbox.com ]);
 ```